It’s a pleasure to meet you

 Emilia’s challenges are pulled right from the headlines in Mexico.
 There’s no need for me to make up bizarre serial killers when cartel violence and corrupt politicians provide more than enough inspiration.
 For example, Emilia’s perpetual hunt for women who have gone missing—referred to as Las Perdidas or the Lost Ones–was inspired by the hundreds of women missing from the Juarez area.

 Acapulco is almost another character in the Detective Emilia Cruz series.
 Once one of the most glamorous tourist destinations in the world, the city has fallen on hard times, thanks to the drug trade.
 Acapulco is a prize being fought over by rival drug cartels.
 Tourism continues to be the city’s lifeblood but Acapulco has two faces; one of luxury and one of poverty.
 Both claw at Emilia and force her to survive between them.

 As a female and a cop in Mexico, Emilia lives in a pressure cooker.
 It’s hard to know who she can trust and harder still to have a normal relationship when she’s immersed for so much of the time in a stew of paranoia and danger.

 The boring official biography

-Carmen honed the tradecraft skills that underpin the Detective Emilia Cruz police series set in Acapulco.
+Carmen Amato is the author of romantic thrillers and the Detective Emilia Cruz police series set in Acapulco.
 Her books pulse with the international risks, power plays, and high octane relationships she encountered during a 30-year career with the Central Intelligence Agency.
 Carmen is a recipient of both the National Intelligence Award and the Career Intelligence Medal.

 Her family tree includes a mayor, a Mensa genius, and the first homicide in the state of Connecticut with an automatic weapon.
 The perpetrator, her great-grandfather, eluded a state-wide manhunt after killing two people–one of whom was his wife.
 He was never brought to justice.